Department of Public Health

 Dr. Liu’s research has focused on assessing environmental and occupational exposures to chemical hazards and biological agents, evaluating the resultant health outcomes (such as asthma, COPD, cardiovascular diseases and diabetes) and identifying effective and feasible measures and strategies to reduce exposures and prevent related diseases.
 He has conducted collaborative research in China, Guatemala and the US.

 His research has been mostly funded by governmental agencies such as National Institutes of Health (NIH)/National Heart, Lung and Blood Institute (NHLBI), Centers for Disease Control and Prevention (CDC)/National Institute for Occupational Safety and Health (NIOSH), and United States Environmental Protection Agency (US EPA).
-Current research projects include dermal exposure to nicotine in migrant tobacco farm workers in Kentucky and the development of a barrier cream and other intervention methods to reduce exposure and green tobacco sickness, isocyanate exposure in neonates and the identification of user barriers of Powered Air-Purifying Respirators (PAPRs) in healthcare workers.
+Current research projects include dermal exposure to nicotine in migrant tobacco farm workers in Kentucky and the development of a barrier cream and other intervention methods to reduce exposure and green tobacco sickness, isocyanate exposure in neonates, and the identification of user barriers of Powered Air-Purifying Respirators (PAPRs) and evaluation on feasibility and effectiveness of rapidly training and fit testing on elastomeric half-mask respirators in healthcare workers.

 - M.S., Environmental Health, Harvard University, 1994

 - M.P.H., Environmental Health Sciences, Peking University, 1987

 - M.D., Preventive Medicine, Nanjing Medical University, 1983